-Revenue: \$2 million in 2014; \$4 million in 2015; and \$6 million in 2016
+Revenue: \$2 million in 2015, growing to \$6 million in 2017

 This option involves establishing a pilot residential permit parking program in New York City.
 The program would be phased in over three years, with 25,000 annual permits issued the first year, 50,000 the second year, and 75,000 the third year.
 If successful, the program could be expanded further in subsequent years.